kide-vm/kide/README.md

 Crystal
 =======

-Small steps on a long road, will nevertheless lead to the destination

-Sorry about the Zen, but it feels like i'm about to walk to China.
+Crystal is about native code generation in and of ruby.
+In is done.

 Step 1
 ------

-Produce binary that represent code.
+Produce binary that represents code.
 Traditionally called assembling, but there is no need for an external file representation.

 Ie only in ruby code do i want to create machine code.

-First instructions are in fact assembling correctly.
+Most instructions are in fact assembling correctly.
 Meaning i have tests, and i can use objbump to verify the correct assembler code is disasembled

+I even polished the dsl an so (from the tests), this is a valid hello world:

+    hello = "Hello World\n"
+    @program.main do
+      mov r7, 4     # 4 == write
+      mov r0 , 1    # stdout
+      add r1 , pc , hello   # address of "hello World"
+      mov r2 , hello.length
+    	swi 0         #software interupt, ie kernel syscall mov r7, 1     # 1 == exit
+    	swi 0
+    end
+    write(7 + hello.length/4 + 1 , 'hello')

 Step 2
 ------